Be Patient. Order in process.

 Typically, tempered or heat strengthened glass is made from either float or annealed glass, and is cut to shape before the heating and cooling process.

 Because float glass is the most basic glass type, it’s also the most fragile and least expensive.
 It isn’t commonly used for home glass windows or doors because of its fragility.
 Moreover, when broken, it shatters into sharp shards, which can be dangerous.
-Because of this, float glass isn’t allowed to be used in a commercial setting.
+Because of this, float glass isn’t allowed to be used in a commercial door or window setting.

 3. Gas Filled Glass